theforeman/forklift/README.md

 A Vagrant deployment will provision either a development setup (using git repositories) or an install using the nightly RPMs.

-The first step in using Vagrant to deploy a Katello environment is to ensure that Vagrant and this repository are installed and setup.
+The first step in using Vagrant to deploy an environment is to ensure that Vagrant and this repository are installed and setup.
 To do so:

 1. Ensure you have Vagrant installed
    * For **libvirt**:
      1. Ensure you have the prerequisites installed `sudo yum install ruby rubygems ruby-devel gcc`
      2. Vagrant 1.6.5+ can be downloaded and installed from [Vagrant Downloads](http://www.vagrantup.com/downloads.html)
    * For **Virtualbox**, Vagrant 1.6.5+ can be downloaded and installed from [Vagrant Downloads](http://www.vagrantup.com/downloads.html)
-1. Clone this repository - `git clone https://github.com/Katello/katello-deploy.git`
+1. Clone this repository - `git clone https://github.com/Katello/forklift.git`
-1. Enter the repository - `cd katello-deploy`
+1. Enter the repository - `cd forklift`

 ### Using VirtualBox (Windows, OS X)